chklovski/CheckM2/README.md

 checkm2 predict --genome-fasta-directory <folder_with_bins> --threads 30 --output-directory <output_folder>
 ```

-If you already have predicted protein files (ideally using prodigal), you can pass the folder checkm2 using `--genes` option and set the file extension using `--extension`.
+If you already have predicted protein files (ideally using prodigal), you can pass the folder checkm2 with an additional `--genes` option and set the file extension using `--extension`.

 By default, the output folder will have a tab-delimited file `quality_report.tsv` containing the completeness and contamination information for each bin.
 You can also print the results to stdout by passing the `--stdout` option to `checkm predict`.